- Travel restrictions are still in place in Canada through March 21

 To be eligible to travel to Canada, Americans must either be an immediate family member of a Canadian citizen or be traveling for an essential purpose.
 All travelers into Canada must quarantine for 14 days.
 If travelers break quarantine, they could face a fine of up to $750,000 and six months of jail time.
 If someone were to present “a risk of imminent death or serious bodily harm to another person while willfully or recklessly contravening this act or the regulations,” however, the fine could reach $1 million with up to three years of jail time.

-Canada put out a travel advisory, urging citizens to avoid travel around and outside of Canada, and to stay away from cruise ships completely.
+Canada also put out a travel advisory, urging citizens to avoid travel around and outside of Canada, and to stay away from cruise ships completely.
 The page also recommends that Canadians avoid travel to the United States for the foreseeable future.
 If not, the government said, “Be aware that commercial airspace closures and movement restrictions can occur without warning and could prevent your return to Canada.”

 But Canadians can still fly into the U.S., which is confusing to some.
 “It’s like having your front door locked but your back door wide open,” U.S. immigration lawyer Len Saunders told the CBC.
 “It just doesn’t make sense.”